sushmithaj/Multilayered-Neural-Network/README.md

 # Multilayered-Neural-Network
-Implement a set of functions for training and testing a multilayered neural network to predict continuous-valued target values
+Implemented a set of functions for training and testing a multilayered neural network to predict continuous-valued target values